-There is a broad selection of ingot shades available for e.Max.
+There is a broad selection of ingot shades available for e.Max dental crowns.

-Cementation e.Max crowns is achieved by both bonded (adhesive) and mechanical retention.
+Cementation e.Max crowns are achieved by both bonded (adhesive) and mechanical retention.

 Adhesive methods take advantage of chemically bonding the lithium disilicate restoration to the tooth preparation in addition to mechanical retention, yielding a crown that is less likely to come off over time.

 Convention cementation allows for mechanical retention only and would make it easier to retrieve the restoration should you believe it may be necessary in the future (i.e. the possible need of endodontic treatment).

 e.Max crowns typically last 10 to 15 years before fracturing.